-- 1. Keep your chimney clear of creosote build-up by cleaning your chimney before each burn season, and as necessary (accumulations of 3 mm or more) during the season. - 2.
+- Keep your chimney clear of creosote build-up by cleaning your chimney before each burn season, and as necessary (accumulations of 3 mm or more) during the season. - 2.
 Burn clean, well-seasoned wood only (seasoned at least one year).
 Avoid wet or green wood. - 3.
 Do not burn household trash, cardboard, plastics, construction lumber, treated or beach wood (as these will corrode your fireplace and void your warranty). - 4.
 Do not leave the air inlet wide-open for extended periods of time. - 5.
 Keep a fire extinguisher handy. - 6.
 Prepare a home evacuation plan with a place outside where everyone is to meet.

-If You Suspect a Chimney Fire
+Signs of a Chimney Fire

-Signs of a chimney fire may be one or more of the following:
+May be one or more of the following:

-- 1. A roaring sound.
+- A roaring sound.

-- 2. Vibration of the chimney.
+- Vibration of the chimney.

-- 3. Flames and sparks shooting out of the top of the chimney.
+- Flames and sparks shooting out of the top of the chimney.